ahoffer/osgi/04-service-lesson/README.md

 ```

 - Create a class for the service.
 The sample code uses the class name `Factorizer` and the
-package name `lesson`.
+package name `provider`.
 - Add a single public method to the class.
-I called mine `getFacgtors`.
+I called mine `getFactors`.
 Below is the method
 signature.
 Don't worry about the body of the method.
 That comes later.

 `public List<Integer> getFactors(Integer number) {}`